Naddy706/Q3-PIAIC-Assignment-1/Microservice.md

 # 2. Loosely coupled.
 Loosely coupled with other services - enables a team to work independently the majority of time on their service(s) without being impacted by changes to other services and without affecting other services.

+# 3.Independently deployable.
+Microservices should be independently deployable; if not, it probably means that there is some kind of coupling within our architecture that needs to be solved.
+If we could meet other principles but we fail at this, we are probably decrementing the benefits of this architecture.
+Having the ability to deliver constantly is one of the advantages of the microservices architecture; any constraints should be removed, as much as we remove bugs from our applications.
+We should take care of deployments from the beginning of the design of our microservices and architecture; finding a constraint on this area at late stages could have a big impact on the overall application.